Tag: ZEN smoke alarms

 New Farm, QLD, 4005

 Fire prevention and preparedness are paramount in your home.
-In addition to the early fire warning provided by your ZEN Smoke Alarms, there is another hero in the toolkit of safety measures: the humble ZEN fire blanket.
+In addition to the early fire warning provided by your ZEN Interconnected Smoke Alarm, there is another hero in the toolkit of safety measures: the humble ZEN fire blanket.
 This unassuming yet highly effective tool can make a significant difference in protecting both your home and loved ones in the event of a fire emergency.

 ZEN Fire Blanket – Immediate Action, Minimal Effort!

-Imagine a small kitchen fire erupts from a stovetop mishap – a greasy frypan suddenly ignites, sending panic through the air.
+Imagine a small kitchen fire erupts from a stovetop mishap—a greasy fry pan suddenly ignites, sending panic through the air and activating your ZEN interconnected smoke alarm.
 This is when the ZEN fire blanket shines.
 Unlike a fire extinguisher that requires knowledge of operation and can potentially spread the fire if not used correctly, a fire blanket simply requires you to grab it and place it gently over the flames.
-The fire is quickly smothered as the blanket starves it of oxygen, effectively extinguishing it with minimal effort, and preventing it from spreading.

 Fire Blankets Are Safe And Easy To Use